-Arguing that firms with the greatest potential for asymmetric information will have the greatest incentive to follow the pecking order, Frank and Goyal (2003) conclude that finding large, mature firms (rather than small, high-growth firms) perform "best" in the Shyam-Sunder and Myers test is contrary to the pecking order theory (see also Fama and French (2002)).
-However, the tension in Myers and Majluf (1984), the foundation for the pecking order, is between the costs associated with asymmetric information concerning assets in place and the value of the firm's growth options relative to the value of its assets in place.
+Fama and French (2002) and Frank and Goyal (2003) also find that small, high-growth firms are the primary issuers of equity.
+Arguing that firms with the greatest potential for problems of asymmetric information will have the greatest incentive to follow the pecking order, Fama and French as well as Frank and Goyal conclude that finding large, mature firms (rather than small, high-growth firms) most closely follow the pecking order is contrary to the predictions of the pecking order theory.

+We reexamine this argument.
+First by noting that the tension in Myers and Majluf (1984) (the foundation for pecking order behavior based on asymmetric information) is between the costs associated with asymmetric information concerning assets in place and the value of the firm's growth options relative to the value of its assets in place.
 While small firms are likely to be associated with larger amounts of asymmetric information they are also likely to have growth options that are larger in value relative to assets in place compared to those of large firms.
-Moreover, we argue that it is precisely the small, high-growth firms that also face the most restrictive debt capacity constraints.
-Both of these arguments suggest that equity issues by small firms may not contradict pecking order behavior.
+Moreover, we show that it is precisely the small, high-growth firms that also face the most restrictive debt capacity constraints.
+These arguments suggest that the frequent equity issues by smaller firms do not necessarily contradict pecking order behavior.